jshinb/scripts/README.md

 # after create a repository on the github website! [run all three lines again??]
 git add *.*
-git commit -m "Change READNE.md" git status git log
+git commit -m "A new version of the script file created for drawing likelihood functions " git status git log